Shift Before You Learn: Enabling Low-Rank Representations in Reinforcement Learning: Numerical Experiments Code available at Numerical Experiments

-We explore how structural modifications to the successor measures - specifically low-rank approximation (via truncated SVD) and shift - affect performance of goal-conditioned policies.
-Experiments in this section are performed in the \textit{Medium PointMaze} environment with $104$ discrete states and $4$ actions (see Figure~\ref{fig:bigfigure} (a)).
-Additional numerical experiments are provided in Appendix~\ref{sec:app_numerical}.
+We explore how low-rank approximation (via truncated SVD) and temporal shifting of successor measures affect the performance of goal-conditioned policies.
+We perform experiments in the \textit{Medium PointMaze} environment with $104$ discrete states and $4$ actions (see Figure~\ref{fig:bigfigure} (a)).
+Additional numerical experiments are provided in Appendix \ref{sec:app_numerical}.
 In Figure \ref{fig:bigfigure} (b), we observe that shifting successor measures sharpens the spectrum, accelerating singular value decay.
-To quantify goal-reaching performance, we report two metrics: accuracy, the probability of reaching the exact goal (from a random initial state), and relaxed accuracy, the probability of reaching any state within two steps of the goal.
-In all cases, policies are derived greedily with respect to the corresponding successor measure matrix.
+To quantify goal-reaching performance, we report: \begin{itemize}[leftmargin=5.5em, itemsep=0pt, topsep=0pt, parsep=0pt] \item[(upper row)] accuracy, the probability of reaching the exact goal from a random initial state, and \item[(lower row)] relaxed accuracy, the probability of reaching any state within two steps of the goal. \end{itemize} The relaxed accuracy reflects that, in many scenarios, reaching a nearby state is practically sufficient.
+For all evaluations, the policy acts greedily with respect to the corresponding successor measure matrix.
 Figure \ref{fig:bigfigure} (c) shows that even when using an oracle successor measure, introducing a temporal shift improves performance, especially when combined with low-rank approximation.
 This benefit is particularly notable when success is defined more flexibly, as shown in Figure \ref{fig:bigfigure} (d).
 These results suggest that shifting enhances the expressiveness of successor measures while compensating for rank constraints.